 When you pick out your Beagle puppy, if you haven’t already, you need to be mindful of the special nature of the breed.
 Find out as much as you can about Beagles beforehand.

-Its best to find a good, registered breeder to help ensure you get a puppy whose parents have been health and temperament checked, before breeding.
-Puppies should be at least eight weeks old before leaving their mother and litter mates, friendly, and not showing any signs of shyness or aggression.
+It’s best to find a good, registered breeder to help ensure you get a puppy whose parents have been health and temperament checked, before breeding.
+Puppies should be at least eight weeks old before leaving their mother and littermates, friends, and not showing any signs of shyness or aggression.